 (3) If the Court is of opinion that either party has been unreasonable in relation to the matter it may order that party to pay the costs of the application, and any other costs unnecessarily incurred in consequence.

-Order 29 — Case flow management powers of the Court
+Order 29 — Directions

-[Heading inserted in Gazette 26 Mar 1993 p.
-1841.]
+[Heading inserted in Gazette 28 Jul 2010 p.
+3464.]